buildpacks/docs/content/docs/for-app-developers/how-to/special-cases/use-http-proxy.md

 The `pack` tool uses the Docker daemon to manage the local image registry on your machine.
 The `pack` tool will ask the Docker daemon to download buildpacks and images for you.
 Because of this relationship, between `pack` and the Docker daemon, we need to configure the Docker daemon to use a HTTP proxy.
 The approach to setting the HTTP proxy depends on your platform:

-### Docker Desktop (Windows and MacOS)
+### Docker Desktop (Windows and macOS)
 Docker's documentation states "Docker Desktop lets you configure HTTP/HTTPS Proxy Settings and automatically propagates these to Docker".
 Set the system proxy using the [MacOS documentation](https://support.apple.com/en-gb/guide/mac-help/mchlp2591/mac) or [Windows documentation](https://www.dummies.com/computers/operating-systems/windows-10/how-to-set-up-a-proxy-in-windows-10/).
 The system proxy settings will be used by Docker Desktop.

 ### Linux
 The Docker project documents [how to configure configure the HTTP/HTTPS proxy](https://docs.docker.com/config/daemon/systemd/#httphttps-proxy) settings for the Docker daemon on Linux.
 You should configure the `HTTP_PROXY` and `HTTPS_PROXY` environment variables as part of the Docker daemon startup.

-## Proxy Settings for Buildpacks
+## Proxy settings for buildpacks

-Buildpacks may also need to be aware of your http and https proxies at build time.
-For example python, java and nodejs buildpacks need to be aware of proxies in order to resolve dependencies.
+Buildpacks may also need to be aware of your HTTP and HTTPS proxies at build time.
+For example python, java and Node.js buildpacks need to be aware of proxies to resolve dependencies.
 To make buildpacks aware of proxies, export the `http_proxy` and `https_proxy` environment variables before invoking `pack`.
 For example:

 ```console
 export http_proxy=http://user:pass@my-proxy.example.com:3128